 Jewellery Care

-All jewellery is handmade in Brighton from high quality fair trade or recycled silver & where necessary it is hallmarked by the London Assay Office in accordance with the Hallmarking Act 1973.
+All jewellery is handmade in Brighton from high quality fair trade or recycled silver and where necessary it is hallmarked by the London Assay Office in accordance with the Hallmarking Act 1973.

 Silver is a hardy precious metal, but to keep your silver jewellery looking its best you may want to follow these simple steps: